Statistic Walnut California National

 Walnut Racial Demographics & Ethnicity

-Understanding the Walnut racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Walnut, the racial breakdown indicates 18.2% White, 4.3% Black or African American, 65.4% Asian, 0.5% American Indian and 0.4% Native Hawaiian, with 19.2% of the population identifying as Hispanic or Latino.
-Notably, 34.1% of households reported speaking English only, while 10% reported speaking Spanish only.
-Additionally, 50.5% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Walnut is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Walnut, the racial breakdown comprises 18.2% White, 4.3% Black or African American, 65.4% Asian, 0.5% American Indian, and 0.4% Native Hawaiian, with 19.2% of the population identifying as Hispanic or Latino.
+34.1% of households reported speaking English only, while 10% reported speaking Spanish only.
+Furthermore, 50.5% of residents were categorized as foreign-born.

 Walnut Population Density